What is a Restore Point?

 System Protection on Windows 10 and Windows 11

 On Windows 7, System Protection was enabled by default and the computer automatically created a restore point at midnight if no other restore point was created in the last 7 days (24 hours on Windows Vista).

-System Protection is disabled by default on Windows 10.
+System Protection is disabled by default on Windows 10 and Windows 11.
 Scheduled restore points are not supported.
 With U-Recover you can enable System Protection and whenever you wish: on demand, or when an application install requests it, or automatically on a schedule that you specify.